albertodebortoli/rubiks-cube-solution/README.md

  --- --- ---       --- --- ---       --- --- ---
 ```

-*fig. 2*: Simply rotate the cube to change the pivot face, no moves are needed.
+*fig. 2*: Simply rotate the cube to change the *pivot face*, no moves are needed.

+**Optimal state**: given 3 edges to fix, the application of the following algorithm fixes all of them

+**Sub-optimal state**: given 3 edges to fix, the application of the following algorithm fixes 1 or 2 of them

 Now we need to move edges clockwise.

-Algorithm to move edges clockwise:
+Algorithm to move the edges clockwise:

-1. apply *comboColors_right* saving last 2 moves;
+1. apply all the moves in *comboColors_right* but the last 2;
 2. rotate the cube on the left, no moves are necessary;
-3. apply *comboColors_left* saving last 2 moves.
+3. apply all the moves in *comboColors_left* but the last 2.

-Algorithm to move edges counterclockwise:
+Algorithm to move the edges counterclockwise:

-1. apply *comboColors_left* saving last 2 moves;
+1. apply all the moves in *comboColors_left* but the last 2;
 2. rotate the cube on the right, no moves are necessary;
-3. apply *comboColors_right* saving last 2 moves.
+3. apply all the moves in *comboColors_right* but the last 2.

-Hard thing here is that it is likely not to have optimal state that allow to fix edges simply using the algorithm described above, so you might want to apply some pre-moves to create the state required to apply the algorithm.
+Hard thing here is that it is likely not to have optimal state that allow to fix edges simply using the algorithm described above, so you might want to apply some pre-moves to reach an optimal or sub-optimal state required to apply the algorithm.

 This is even more tough than the previous step.